-The city of Mackay is located at the coastal fringe of the basin and is the major urban centre of the Mackay-Whitsunday Region.
-The basin extends into both the Mackay Regional Council and Isaac Regional Councils local government areas.
+The City of Mackay is located at the coastal fringe of the basin and is the major urban centre of the Mackay-Whitsunday region.
+The basin extends into both the Mackay Regional Council and Isaac Regional Council local government areas.

 While the major land use in the basin is grazing, this is primarily in the upper, inland area of the basin.
 Sugarcane farming is the next major land use and this dominates the lower area of the basin.
 Forestry and conservation areas are the other major land uses that exist in the upper extent of the basin.

 Main towns: Mackay